AbhishekPandey-tech/Cp-Codes/README.md

 # Cp-Codes
-These are some conceptual based question which are usually asked in Programming Contest.
+These are some conceptual based questions solution which are usually asked in Programming Contest.